Particular/ServicePulse/docs/https-testing.md

 This guide provides scenario-based tests for ServicePulse's direct HTTPS features.
 Use this to verify HTTPS behavior without a reverse proxy.

 > **Note:** HTTP to HTTPS redirection (`RedirectHttpToHttps`) is designed for reverse proxy scenarios where the proxy forwards HTTP requests to ServicePulse.
 When running with direct HTTPS, ServicePulse only binds to a single port (HTTPS).
-To test HTTP to HTTPS redirection, see [Local Reverse Proxy Testing](local-nginx-testing.md).
+To test HTTP to HTTPS redirection, see [Reverse Proxy Testing](nginx-testing.md).
 > **Note:** HSTS should not be tested on localhost because browsers cache the HSTS policy, which could break other local development.
-To test HSTS, use the [NGINX reverse proxy setup](local-nginx-testing.md) with a custom hostname (`servicepulse.localhost`).
+To test HSTS, use the [NGINX reverse proxy setup](nginx-testing.md) with a custom hostname (`servicepulse.localhost`).

 ## Application Reference